-Yes, competitive challenges will have a $10,000 fee with a 50 percent discount for DSA members.
-DSA members will have free access to the library of DSSRC decisions.
-Appeals will have a $5,000 fee for all participants.
+Yes, competitive challenges have a $10,000 fee with a 50 percent discount for DSA members.
+DSA members have free access to the library of DSSRC decisions.
+Appeals have a $5,000 fee for all participants.

 Yes, DSA members have participated in the development of the program, its implementation and funding.
-They will also continue to help nurture and develop a direct relationship with the CBBB.
+They will also continue to help nurture and develop a direct relationship with BBB National Programs.